Jiwon Kim

 West Lafayette, IN 47907

-I am a fifth year Ph.D. candidate in Department of Computer Science at Purdue University.
+I am a Ph.D. candidate in the Department of Computer Science at Purdue University.
 I work in PurSec Lab under the supervision of Prof. Dave (Jing) Tian.
 My research interests lie in the field of computer and network security.
 In particular, I am interested in secure architectures for future networks and systems, including cloud networking, software-defined networking (SDN), intent-based networking (IBN), and programmable networking with P4.
 Before joining Purdue, I worked in the industry for almost 4 years as a research engineer to design and develop SDN and cloud networking products.

 news

-Mar 10, 2025 Our paper on fuzzing P4 network infrastructure accepted at IEEE S&P 2025! :sparkles:
+May 14, 2025 Our paper on fuzzing P4 network infrastructure presented at IEEE S&P 2025! :fire:

-Feb 13, 2025 I will work as a SWE intern in WAN control and management team at Meta for Summer 2025 :star:
+Feb 13, 2025 I will work as a SWE intern at Meta for Summer 2025 :star:

 Oct 14, 2024 Our collaborated paper on finding temporal vulnerabilities in Intent-Based Networking presented at ACM CCS 2024! :fire: